Floatplanes Destroyed By Gunfire

 Key Takeaways:

-• Two moored floatplanes, a privately owned Cessna 185 and a De Havilland Beaver owned by the Tataskwayak Cree Nation, were riddled with bullet holes.
+• Two moored floatplanes, a privately owned Cessna 185 and a Tataskwayak Cree Nation-owned De Havilland Beaver, were shot multiple times overnight on October 4th on Assean Lake in northern Manitoba.

-• The RCMP is investigating the incident and has issued a public appeal for information.
+• The Royal Canadian Mounted Police (RCMP) are investigating the incident and have issued a public appeal for information regarding the vandalism.

 See a mistake?
 Contact us.